mitch7391/homebridge-cmd4-AdvantageAir/README.md

 # macOS:
 brew install curl
 ```
-7. Edit your homebridge `config.json` using the samples included in the directory `Config_Samples` above; this should be edited from the Homebridge UI ['config'](https://github.com/oznu/homebridge-config-ui-x#configuration-screen) tab. <I><B>NOTE:</I></B> Two accessories cannot have the exact same `displayName` in your config.
+7. Edit your homebridge `config.json` by modifying the samples included in the directory [Config_Samples](https://github.com/mitch7391/homebridge-cmd4-AdvantageAir/tree/master/Config_Samples) or by reading through and following the [Wiki](https://github.com/mitch7391/homebridge-cmd4-AdvantageAir/wiki) guide to create your own config.
+This should all be edited from the Homebridge UI ['config'](https://github.com/oznu/homebridge-config-ui-x#configuration-screen) tab. <I><B>NOTE:</I></B> Two accessories cannot have the exact same `displayName` in your config.
 E.g. A switch and temperature sensor cannot both be named 'Kitchen'.
 8. Restart Homebridge.
 9. Go to the 'plugins' tab in Homebridge UI and locate your newly installed `homebridge-cmd4-AdvantageAir`.
 Click `SETTINGS` and it should launch the 'Advantage Air Shell Check'.